This blogpost was originally published on www.digitalupdate.it

 My first recommendation would be not to consider marketing as an area on its own.
 Marketing is part of a broader corporate strategy, and it only works when everyone is taking the key goals into consideration: the time constraints, the quality we aspire to, the needs and characteristics of our customers.

-The first step of a marketing consultancy is to understand the company: not only its business plan, but also its spirit, the unwritten rules of behavior, the corporate culture.
-The first step also consists in becoming conscious of the fact that we’re working following the flow, without ever actually asking ourselves who we want to be and for whom.
+The first step of a marketing consultancy is to understand the company: not only its business plan, but also its spirit, the unwritten rules of behavior, the corporate culture, or, sometimes, the fact that there is no mission and everybody is just following the flow, without ever actually asking themselves who they want to be and for whom.

 We never start from the tools, this is a common delusion.
 I have been working in digital marketing for twenty years, and countless times I’ve heard the words “Today, every company should be on…”.

-Only when all this has become clear, can we assess what tools and channels are worth investing in.
+Only when all this has become clear, we can decide what tools and channels are worth investing in.

 This is often an issue.

 Let me explain: of course, the product or service is essential and without them – without their intrinsic quality and an acceptable price/quality ratio – there is no possible marketing strategy, at least in the medium-long term.

 But products or services only has value to the extent that they solve a problem perceived as real and urgent by customers.
 Therefore, if we don’t understand who our ideal customers are, what are their goals and their challenges, and if we don’t know how we can improve their lives – and even if the number of these ideal customers is big enough to create a market niche – how can we design the right product or service?
 How can we communicate appropriately, so that our audience can perceive the value?